What Is The Wall Of Cheese? This And Other Pressing Questions Answered

 Why can't I buy Stilton from The Cheese Shed?
 Well let's face it, there are lots of places to buy Stilton.
 We always thought we should concentrate on cheeses from our region: after all, this (the Westcountry) is where we are ... so why not sell what's made here?
 And if you want a great blue cheese, try something like this, for example ...

 If I'm down your way can I come in to buy come cheese?
 Not at the moment ... we're online only.
-But (drum roll) sometime in the New Year we'll be opening an Actual Cheese Shop in our new building (hoorah!).
+But (drum roll) sometime later in 2020 we should be opening an Actual Cheese Shop in our new building (hoorah!).
 You'll be welcome then.

 Did you invent the Cheese Wedding Cake?
 No, not guilty.
 We became aware of the idea soon after we started, in 2006 ... but boy, have we sold a lot since then, and we still do.
 You can see our current offerings here.
 What we did invent is the Cakebuilder, our unique tool enabling you to design your own cheese wedding cake onscreen.